-When you’re looking for a new frame there are a series of questions and choices that you have to go through.
-Choosing a new frame is a big decision and is not something you want to get wrong.
+Choosing a new mountain bike frame is a big decision and is not something you want to get wrong.
 After all, it’s pretty much like choosing a whole new bike.
 The frame will dictate how the bike rides.
 The frame will dominate your riding experience.

 Even with the sheer variety and high quality if complete bikes available in the modern era, there is still something to be said for cherry picking a frame to build up into the best mountain bike for you and your particular sets of requirements and preferences.

 With complete bikes in short supply at the moment due to Covid-related supply issues, upgrading your frame is definitely something worth considering if you want to beat the queues.
 It could also save you some bucks too, by letting you transfer parts off your old bike (providing they fit).
 Compatibility is a bit of a minefield – we’ll go into more detail later in this article – but big ticket items such as forks and wheels should transfer across if the frame fits into a similar travel and application category.

 As we don’t test frames on their own, this buyer’s guide represents some of our favourite (and highest scoring) models from each category that happens to be available as a frame only.